cingolanifede/fuul-nft/README.md

 #### The code should:

-* Be written as production-ready code.
+- Be written as production-ready code.
 You will write production code.
-* Be easy to grow and easy to add new functionality.
+- Be easy to grow and easy to add new functionality.
-* Have notes attached, explaining the solution and why certain things are included and others are left out.
+- Have notes attached, explaining the solution and why certain things are included and others are left out.

 ```
+## To install all dependencies
+* npm i

-#### To run the code
+## To run the code
 * npm start

+##  Testing input should be:
+* ["APE", "PUNK", "MEEBIT"];
+* ["APE", "PUNK", "APE"];
+* ["PUNK", "PUNK", "PUNK", "APE", "PUNK"];
+* ["APE", "PUNK", "APE", "APE", "MEEBIT", "PUNK", "PUNK"];

-#### To run test
+## To run test
 * npm test
 ```